-AU’s Project Budgets Supported by “New Southbound Policy” Ranks No.1 in Taiwan.---
+AU’s Proposal Supported by “New Southbound Policy” Ranks No.1 in Taiwan.---

-The project is to set up a “Taiwan Education Center” in Indonesia to promote student recruiting and exchanges for Taiwan’s universities.
+The proposal is to set up a “Taiwan Education Center” in Indonesia to promote student recruiting and exchanges for Taiwan’s universities.

 AU international students and domestic students discuss international training together.